Thinkmill/monorepo/README.md

 ## What is a monorepo

-In this context, a monorepo refers to a project that contains multiple javascript packages.
+In this context, a monorepo refers to a project that contains multiple JavaScript packages.
 See [the definition](#monorepo-disambiguation) for more information.

 ## Reasoning behind monorepos